what we lose in flowers we more than gain in fruits

 An Almanac For Moderns quote archive

-The Nebraska Statewide Arboretum's GreatPlants® for the Great Plains program ("one of five awards worth watching," Garden Design Magazine) has announced their selections for 2012.
-Three of these plants can be found in Maxwell Arboretum.
-Here the full list:
+The Nebraska Statewide Arboretum's GreatPlants® for the Great Plains program ("one of five awards worth watching," Garden Design Magazine) has announced their selections for 2017.
+Here's the full list and East Campus locations:

 Tree of the Year: